mattbierner/blog.mattbierner.com/_posts/2015-12-05-sketchy-keylogger.markdown

 * Jungle - 24% chance of death per level.
 * Ice Cave - 15% chance of death per level.
 * Temple - 14% chance of death per level.
-* Boss - 60% change of death.
+* Boss - 60% chance of death.

 This falloff means that there is far less data on later sections of the game than earlier sections.
 For example, while I have around 420 plays of mine levels recorded, I only reached the temple at all on ten runs, leaving just 22 temple level play throughs.